GravityKit/gravity-forms-zero-spam/readme.txt

 * Fixed: Gravity Forms 2.7 support.
 Thanks, Richard!
 * Fixed: PHP 8.0 warnings.
 Thanks, Richard!
+* Added: Support for API submissions (which don't have a form submit action).
+Thanks, Richard!
 * Tweak: Changed the autocomplete on the hidden field to `new-password` instead of `off`.
 Thanks for the suggestion, Ross!
 * Tested with WordPress 6.2